Why Seattle-King County?

 Interim President & CEO

 Economic Development Director, City of Bellevue

-James Henderson joined the City of Bellevue as the Economic Development Director in January of 2015.
+James joined the City of Bellevue as the Economic Development Director in January of 2015.
 He oversees and coordinates economic development programs focused on business attraction, business retention and expansion and technology startups.

 Previously, James served as the Assistant Director for Economic Development at the City of San Antonio where he managed development programs focused on business attraction, business retention and expansion and international trade and investment.
 He also served as the lead coordinator for San Antonio's Trade and Investment Strategy and Export Strategy as part of San Antonio’s involvement in the Brookings Institution Global Cities Initiative.
 At the City of San Antonio, James also served as an Economic Development Manager with the Economic Development Department, Deputy Director for the Office of Military Affairs, Interim-Manager of the Fort Sam Houston Community Development Office, and Trade and Investment Specialist at the International Affairs Department.